circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 {% raw %}`{{ epoch }}`{% endraw %} | the current time in seconds since the unix epoch.
 {: class="table table-striped"}

-During step execution, the templates above will be replaced by runtime values and using the resultant string as the `key`.
+During step execution, the templates above will be replaced by runtime values and use the resultant string as the `key`.

 Template examples:
  * {% raw %}`myapp-{{ checksum "package.json" }}`{% endraw %} - cache will be regenerated every time something is changed in `package.json` file, different branches of this project will generate the same cache key.
  * {% raw %}`myapp-{{ .Branch }}-{{ checksum "package.json" }}`{% endraw %} - same as the previous one, but each branch will generate separate cache
  * {% raw %}`myapp-{{ epoch }}`{% endraw %} - every build will generate separate cache

 While choosing suitable templates for your cache `key`, keep in mind that cache saving is not a free operation, because it will take some time to upload the cache to our storage.
-So it make sense to have a `key` that generates new cache only if something actually changed and avoid generating a new one every build.
+So it make sense to have a `key` that generates a new cache only if something actually changed and avoid generating a new one every build.

 <div class="alert alert-info" role="alert">
 <b>Tip:</b> Given the immutability of caches, it might be helpful to start all your cache keys with a version prefix <code class="highlighter-rouge">v1-...</code>.
 That way you will be able to regenerate all your caches just by incrementing the version in this prefix.